hanrichard/bus-report-test/README.md

 ### Assumptions

+- We should have a UI lib, so, in this case, the Ant design UI library [https://ant.design/](https://ant.design/) was used in this App, for example:

+  - Table

+  - Spin

+  - Accordion

+  - Typography

 - When we hit save notes button, the notes will be shown straigtaway and button will be hidden for now

 - If there will be no result, "No results" message will be shown